Textbooks and Resources

 man pages or will be supplied as URL’s on this page.
 Of course, you’re welcome to employ your favorite search engine, but beware that there are subtle variations in UNIX tools across its many flavors and distributions.
 For CS50, the

-man pages on CS department servers are the definitive reference.
+man pages on Thayer servers are the definitive reference.

 Here are some good links to bash scripting information.